In the days leading up to your surgery, you'll need to make travel arrangements for getting to and from the hospital and think about what to pack.

 The tests you have will depend on what operation and the kind of anaesthetic you're having.

-These tests might include blood tests, urine tests and pregnancy test for women.
+These tests might include a COVID-19 test, blood tests, urine tests and pregnancy test for women.

 This assessment will usually happen one or more days before your operation.

-Make sure you know the results of any previous tests, as well as all the medications, vitamins and herbal supplements you take.
+Make sure you know the results of any previous tests, as well as all the medicines, vitamins and herbal supplements you take.